What is the temperature danger zone for food?

 A salad bar must be consistently maintained at a cool temperature of 41°F (5°C) or below to maintain safety and freshness.
 Vegetables and fresh fruits are considered high-risk, hazardous foods and are very prone to contamination and spoilage.

-Tuna salad is made up of several high-risk foods, such as mayonnaise, vegetables, and potentially fruit.
+Tuna salad comprises several high-risk foods, such as mayonnaise, vegetables, and potentially fruit.
 These ingredients can easily be contaminated and spoil fast, posing a significant threat to public health.
 To ensure the safety and freshness of tuna salad, it is recommended to store it in a refrigerator or on ice until ready to be served.

 The maximum recommended cold-holding temperature for green salad is 41°F (5°C).
 However, food handlers must note that a green salad consists of multiple types of vegetables, which have varying susceptibility to contamination.